 William Jekyll Anstey and Balbina had children:

-- Julia Helen Anstey (b 1821 Chelsea, married Henry Gawler Bridge Esq in 1852 in Thanet, Kent);
+- Julia Helen Anstey (b 1821 Chelsea (the ‘Sun (London)‘ on 10 April 1821 reported “BIRTH.
+On Saturday the 7th instant, at Chelsea, the Lady of William Jekyll Anstey, Esq. of a daughter“), married Henry Gawler Bridge Esq in 1852 in Thanet, Kent);

-- Sophia Caroline Anstey (b 1826 Kingston, Jamaica, married William Castle Smith Esq in 1846 – the ‘Morning Post‘ 21 November 1846 edition reporting “On the 19th inst at St Pancras New Church by the Rev. Charles A[lleyne] Anstey M. A. William Castle Smith Esq of Cambridge Place, Regents Park, son of the late William Smith Esq M. D. of Bideford Devon to Sophia Caroline, third daughter of William Jekyll Anstey Esq of Brompton Crescent, late Postmaster General of Jamaica“);
+- Sophia Caroline Anstey (b 1825 Kingston, Jamaica – the ‘British Press‘ on 15 October 1825 reporting “On the 2nd August at Devon, Penn, Liguania, Jamaica, the lady of William Jekyll Anstey Esq, Deputy Postmaster General, a daughter“.
+She married William Castle Smith Esq in 1846 – the ‘Morning Post‘ 21 November 1846 edition reporting “On the 19th inst at St Pancras New Church by the Rev. Charles A[lleyne] Anstey M. A. William Castle Smith Esq of Cambridge Place, Regents Park, son of the late William Smith Esq M. D. of Bideford Devon to Sophia Caroline, third daughter of William Jekyll Anstey Esq of Brompton Crescent, late Postmaster General of Jamaica“);

 - Louisa Matilda Anstey (b 1827 Kingston, Jamaica, married Heinrich Wilhelm Kern in 1873 in Hampstead);

 - William Wilson Anstey (b 1827 Kingston, Jamaica, an American Anstey pioneer and co-patriarch of the New York City Ansteys);